hirrolot/checked_oint/README.md

     1. Generate a source code archive and include it in the release:
        <br>`git archive HEAD -o checked_oint-<major>.<minor>.<patch>.tar.gz`
  1. Type `git pull && opam publish`.
+    1. Specify the correct archive URL and checksums (by running `md5sum` and `sha512sum` on the archive).

 [GitHub Releases]: https://github.com/hirrolot/checked_oint/releases